Warrior War of Words

 Mario Herrera Paradigm

 I competed in high school policy debate back in the day but haven't judged policy in a while.
-I have been coaching for 27 years, coaching all speech events, Public Forum, Lincoln-Douglas and Congress with students from my team reaching elimination rounds at major national tournaments in nearly all speech events and in all debate events.
+I have been coaching for 28 years and am a member of the Georgia Forensic Coaches Association Hall of Fame and the National Speech and Debate Association Hall of Fame.
+I have coached and judged all speech events, Public Forum, Lincoln-Douglas and Congress, with students from my team reaching elimination rounds at major national tournaments in nearly all speech events and in all debate events.

 I believe Public Forum debate to be exactly that- a public forum.
 I also appreciate and enjoy the intricacies of argumentation.
 In the end, my jurisdiction is the resolution, therefore I need to hear argumentation stemming from the given resolution.